Andre Johnson: 2011

-2012 season
+2012

 Johnson started off the 2012 season with eight receptions for 119 receiving yards and one touchdown in a 30–10 victory over the Miami Dolphins.
-In Week 6, Johnson became the first Texan in franchise history to reach the 10,000 receiving yards milestone during a Sunday Night Football loss to the Green Bay Packers in 2012.
+In week 6, Johnson became the first Texan in franchise history to reach the 10,000 receiving yards milestone during a loss to the Green Bay Packers in 2012.

-On November 18, 2012, Johnson had the best game of his career in a Week 11 victory over the Jacksonville Jaguars.
+On November 18, 2012, Johnson had the best game of his career in a week 11 victory over the Jacksonville Jaguars.
 He had 14 receptions for 273 yards in that game, including the 48-yard game-winning touchdown in overtime.
 His receiving total was ninth-most in a game in NFL history and was the most for any receiver since Terrell Owens had 283 yards for the San Francisco 49ers in 2000.
-On November 22, Johnson had nine receptions for 188 yards in a Week 12 victory, again in overtime, over the Detroit Lions on Thanksgiving Thursday, crossing the 1,000 yards receiving mark for the sixth time in his career.
+On November 22, Johnson had nine receptions for 188 yards in a week 12 victory, again in overtime, over the Detroit Lions on Thanksgiving Thursday, crossing 1,000 receiving yards for the sixth time in his career.
 Johnson set the NFL record for the highest receiving total in back-to-back games with 461 yards, beating the previous record of 450 yards set by Chad Johnson.
 Due to Johnson's efforts, he was named the AFC Offensive Player of the Month.
-In Week 15, against the Indianapolis Colts, he had 11 receptions for 151 receiving yards and a touchdown in the 29–17 victory.
+In week 15, against the Indianapolis Colts, he had 11 receptions for 151 receiving yards and a touchdown in the 29–17 victory.
 In the regular season finale against the Colts, he had 12 receptions for 141 receiving yards in the 28–16 loss.

-Johnson finished the 2012 NFL season second in receiving yards with a career-high 1,598 yards after Calvin Johnson and fourth in receptions with 112 receptions after Calvin Johnson, Brandon Marshall, and Wes Welker.
+Johnson finished the 2012 NFL season second in receiving yards with a career-high 1,598 yards after Calvin Johnson and fourth in receptions with 112 receptions after Johnson, Brandon Marshall, and Wes Welker.
 Johnson had one of the best seasons of his career even though he played through a groin injury that limited his production during the first half of the season.
 Many analysts doubted he would not be able to return to top form after his injury in 2011 and his limited production during the first half of the season.
 Johnson had his third 1,500+ yard season in his career.
 He is tied with Marvin Harrison for the second-most 1,500+ yard seasons with three, after Jerry Rice who has four.
 Johnson was selected to play in the 2013 Pro Bowl, his sixth selection of his career.
 Johnson was voted onto the 2012 All-Pro Team's Second-team, his fifth All-Pro selection in his career.
 He was ranked 14th by his fellow players on the NFL Top 100 Players of 2013.